php-fig/fig-standards/proposed/http-middleware/middleware.md

 components that can be used to process one or more requests in sequence.

-The middleware dispatcher MUST pass the request and a delegate to each middleware component that it executes.
-The delegate MUST be able to execute the next available middleware or if no more middleware is available, create a default response.
+The middleware dispatcher MUST pass the request and a delegate to each middleware for further processing.
+The delegate MUST be able to dispatch the next available middleware or if no more middleware is available, create a default response.